MESC Funded Master's Positions

 Project Description

 The fish biology and conservation lab is looking for a M.Sc. student (environmental science program) to start in May 2025.
-The student will complete a GIS analysis of the risk to Manitoba Métis Federation’s freshwater resources should an oil spill occur.
+The student will complete a GIS analysis of the risk to Red River Métis culturally significant freshwater resources should an oil spill occur.
 Most of the work will involve desktop and computer work with some time being spent in the field either ground truthing GIS files or participating in community outreach.
 Dr. Joni Storie (Geography) will co-supervise the thesis.

 Qualifications and Support

 The preferred candidate will have a 4-year bachelor’s degree (honours preferred) in a related field of study (e.g., Environmental Science, Environmental Resource Mgt., Ecology, Biology, Geomatics), a track record of academic excellence, strong English writing skills, and be committed to teamwork.
-The successful candidate will receive a competitive 2-year funding package ($27,000 per year) and be eligible to access support for direct costs of research.
+The successful candidate will receive a competitive 2-year funding package ($26,000 per year) and be eligible to access support for direct costs of research.
+Preference will be given to qualified Red River Métis applicants, and they are encouraged to self-identify on their resume.

 How to Apply